TomSongs Original Music and Film™

 The Good Old Days (Okinawa, Japan)

-Our Veterans took an oath to protect all 300 million of us while we go about our freedoms.
+Our Veterans took an oath to protect ALL of us while we go about our freedoms.

-We owe them their health and security for covering our collective asses.
+We owe them their health and security for covering our collective asses, Period

 Click the pic for Lyrics to "Veteran"